 What do tax preparers need to know about the PATH Act?

-- The EITC and ACTC provisions will be relevant for most tax preparers as these tax credits are extremely common.
-If you have early-filing clients who qualify for the EITC or ACTC, be sure to let them know they will not receive their refund until after February 15, no matter how early they file.
+- Delayed refunds for early filing clients who qualify for the EITC or ACTC: The EITC and ACTC provisions will be relevant for most tax preparers as these tax credits are extremely common.
+If you have clients who file early and qualify for the EITC or ACTC, be sure to let them know they will not receive their refund until after February 15, no matter how early they file.
 You can also direct them to the IRS’s Where’s My Refund? page for updates on the status of their refund.

-- If you have business clients, ask if they hire from any of the target groups specified in the Work Opportunity Tax Credit.
+- Work Opportunity Tax Credit for target groups: If you have business clients, ask if they hire from any of the target groups specified in the Work Opportunity Tax Credit.

-- Most tax preparers won’t need to know the details of the wrongful incarceration exclusions.
+- Wrongfully incarcerated clients: Most tax preparers won’t need to know the details of the wrongful incarceration exclusions.
 If, however, you do have a client who was once wrongfully incarcerated, you will want to review the tax exclusions stipulated in the PATH Act.

-- ITINs are only for resident and nonresident aliens and their families who do not qualify to get a Social Security number.
+- Individual Tax Identification Numbers: ITINs are only for resident and nonresident aliens and their families who do not qualify to get a Social Security number.
 If you serve any clients who use ITINs, make sure they are aware of the renewal requirements.

-- The PATH Act made changes to the way Partnerships and Partners are treated when the entity is audited.
+- The PATH Act shifted the audit treatment of partnerships: The PATH Act made changes to the way Partnerships and Partners are treated when the entity is audited.
 It repealed the audit regime for partnerships.
 This change allows a partnership to make an election to have the partnership treated a certain way in the event the entity is audited.
 The PATH Act changed the burden of any tax deficiencies to the partnership and away from the partners.
 This is the opposite of how it was before this PATH Act provision went into effect.